JalendraIITP/Stock-Price-Prediction-using-Attention-Mechanism-Variational-LSTM/README.md

     <td style="border: 1px solid; padding: 8px;">2.6519</td>
   </tr>
 </table>
+---
 ## References

 This is the implementation of the paper:
 **A Novel Variant of LSTM Stock Prediction Method Incorporating Attention Mechanism**
 _Shuai Sang and Lu Li_

-I attempted to implement this paper to gain a better understanding of Attention and LSTM; any feedback on mistakes is welcome.
+I attempted to implement this model to gain a better understanding of Attention and LSTM; any feedback on mistakes in my Implementation is welcome.
+*THANKS*